techidaily/site-win11-tips/source/_posts/enhancing-battery-life-awareness-charge-notification-tips-for-windows-11.md

  Battery Notification is a Microsoft Store app you can utilize in Windows 11/10\.
 That app enables you to set both high and low-battery alert notifications.
 The basic app is freely available, but you can upgrade it to one with battery analytics for $4.99\.
 You can set up a fully charged notifier with Battery Notification as follows:

-1. Bring up the[Battery Notification](https://apps.microsoft.com/store/detail/battery-notification/9WZDNCRD31FK) app page in a browser.
+1. Bring up the [Battery Notification](https://apps.microsoft.com/store/detail/battery-notification/9WZDNCRD31FK) app page in a browser.
 2. Click Battery Notification’s**Get in Store App** option.
 3. Select**Open in Microsoft Store** to access a download option for the app outside the browser.
 4. Click**Get** to install Battery Notification.